- We advise you to exercise a high degree of caution in Papua New Guinea because of the high levels of serious crime.

 - In August 2009, nine Australians and one Japanese tourist were killed in a plane crash near the Kokoda track.

 After the October 2011 Airlines PNG crash, all Airlines PNG Dash-8 aircraft were grounded, but were cleared to fly following the implementation of additional safety measures.
-For further information, please refer to our air travel page for information on aviation safety and security.
+Information on aviation safety in PNG is available from the Aviation Safety Network.
+For general information on aviation safety, please refer to our air travel page for information on aviation safety and security.

 When you are in Papua New Guinea, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.